unvermuthet/godot-ndi/README.md

 ## Building from source

-This project is based on the typical Godot build system (scons).
+This project is based on the typical [Godot build system](https://docs.godotengine.org/en/latest/contributing/development/compiling/).

 There is a Dev Container configured that will allow you to target Linux.
 If you want to target Windows you could install MSYS2 and run `scons use_mingw=yes` for example.